Vimiso/coinpush-node/README.md

 const Coinpush = new Client(new Config().useTestnet())
 ```

-IMPORTANT: Do not send real payments to any addresses created on the Testnet.
+IMPORTANT: Please do not send real payments to any addresses created on the Testnet, as our systems do not monitor them automatically.

 ### Approach A

-This approach provides you with payment system endpoints on a "per-cryptocurrency" basis.
+This approach enables payments on a per-cryptocurrency basis.

 ### Payment Creation